 Can The Ego Get in The Way For Beginners

-The ego can often can get in the way of great training progress, all too often I see younger guys trying to hard and often neglecting to warm-up the shoulders properly-devaluing form and exercise performance.
+The ego can sometimes get in the way of great training progress: all too often I see younger guys trying to hard and often neglecting to warm-up the shoulders properly-devaluing form and exercise performance.

 At Dynamic Weight Training, we try to focus on full range of motion effort, keeping the weight and form in line with the goal; builds better injury free bodies Period!